Egypt's Sisi pardons 100 prisoners, including Jazeera journalists

 "These pardons will be little more than an empty gesture if they are not followed up by further releases of those arbitrarily detained, respect for the right to freedom of expression and assembly, and accountability for perpetrators of gross human rights violations," Amnesty said.

-The pardons were announced on the same day that France said it had agreed to sell Egypt two French Mistral helicopter carriers, whose planned sale to Russia had been cancelled.
+The pardons were announced on the same day that France said it had agreed to sell Egypt two French Mistral helicopter carriers, whose planned sale to Russia had been canceled.

 (Reporting by Ahmed Mohamed Hassan and Omar Fahmy; Writing by Asma Alsharif; Editing by Larry King)